pauleenaphan/pauleenaphan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pauleenaphan&label=Profile%20views&color=0e75b6&style=flat" alt="pauleenaphan" /> </p>
 <p>
   Hi there!
-I'm Pauleena, about to graduate from CSUF.
-While I started with computer security, I found my love for coding and creating things.
+I'm Pauleena, I got my bachelors in computer science @ CSUF and am looking for full time oportunities.
+While I started in an interest with computer security, I found my love for coding and creating things.
 I'm still learning, but I'm eager to meet new people and grow in the field.
 Outside of tech, I enjoy drawing, painting, and watching sunsets or sunrises.
 I've got a thing for orange cats—they're awesome.
 Fried chicken is also really good.
 </p>

 📫 You can reach me at **Pauleena2002@gmail.com**